souper-streetwise/predictive-model/README.md

 the webapp.
 This will also update the database with new predictions at 3am UTC every day, set up as a cronjob.

+Run the command `make stop-services` to stop all the services.

 ## REST API

-You can also send GET requests to the database API at [localhost:8080](http://localhost:8080/) with `table` set to one of the
+You can send GET requests to the database API at [localhost:8080](http://localhost:8080/) with `table` set to one of the
 following: